EGR304-2026-F-107/EGR304-2026-F-107.github.io/docs/04-Product-Requirements.md

 ## Open Questions

 1.)
-What is the maximum object weight that the robotic arm needs to pick up?
+What is the maximum object weight that the robotic arm needs to pick up?<br>
 2.)
-What object dimensions should the gripper accommodate?
+What object dimensions should the gripper accommodate?<br>
 3.)
-What positioning accuracy is required for successful pick-and-place operation?
+What positioning accuracy is required for successful pick-and-place operation?<br>
 4.)
-How many degrees of freedom are required for the intended demonstrations?
+How many degrees of freedom are required for the intended demonstrations?<br>
 5.)
-Which microcontroller or processor will be used for the final design?
+Which microcontroller or processor will be used for the final design?<br>
 6.)
-Which motors and motor drivers provide the appropriate combination of cost, torque, and positioning accuracy?
+Which motors and motor drivers provide the appropriate combination of cost, torque, and positioning accuracy?<br>
 7.)
-What sensors should be included in the initial design?
+What sensors should be included in the initial design?<br>
 8.)
-Should computer vision be included in the initial prototype or reserved for future expansion?
+Should computer vision be included in the initial prototype or reserved for future expansion?<br>
 9.)
-What programming language or development environment should be used?
+What programming language or development environment should be used?<br>
 10.)
-What control interface will provide the best balance between simplicity and flexibility?
+What control interface will provide the best balance between simplicity and flexibility?<br>
 11.)
-What is the maximum acceptable total project cost?
+What is the maximum acceptable total project cost?<br>
 12.)
-What safety mechanism should be used as the emergency stop?
+What safety mechanism should be used as the emergency stop?<br>
 13.)
-How much calibration should be required after powering on the system?
+How much calibration should be required after powering on the system?<br>
 14.)
-What testing procedure will be used to define and measure repeatability?
+What testing procedure will be used to define and measure repeatability?<br>
 15.)
-What manufacturing or fabrication method will be used for the arm structure?
+What manufacturing or fabrication method will be used for the arm structure?<br>
 16.)
-Which components should be designed to be replaceable?
+Which components should be designed to be replaceable?<br>
 17.)
-What documentation is necessary for a beginning robotics student to successfully assemble and program the system?
+What documentation is necessary for a beginning robotics student to successfully assemble and program the system?<br>
 18.)
-What future sensors, end effectors, or software features should the modular architecture support?
+What future sensors, end effectors, or software features should the modular architecture support?<br>